Registration for the 2025 festival is closed and final.

 - Limited to 15 participants.

 S7: 6:30 am – Noon.
-Corral Bluffs Open Space, Guided Bird Hike
+Corral Bluffs Open Space and Wild Horse Ranch, Guided Bird Hike

 - Appropriate for all levels of birders, ages 10 and up.